MIG Wire Sizes: A Comprehensive Guide

 TIG Welding Wire

-TIG welding wire is typically used for welding thin materials, such as aluminum, stainless steel, and copper.
-It requires a higher level of skill and precision than MIG welding because the welder must hold the filler rod in one hand while operating the torch with the other.
+TIG welding wire is predominantly utilized for welding thinner materials such as aluminum, stainless steel, and copper.
+It requires a proficient level of skill as the welder manages both the filler rod and the torch.

-TIG welding produces high-quality welds with excellent appearance and minimal spatter.
-It is suitable for welding in all positions and can be used with either argon or helium shielding gas.
+Producing high-quality welds with minimal spatter, TIG welding is adaptable across all positions utilizing either argon or helium shielding gas.

 MIG Welding Wire